Arkansas Razorbacks men's basketball: Eric Musselman era and a return to national prominence (2019–24)

 In only his second year, Musselman led the Razorbacks to the Elite Eight of the NCAA tournament, losing to eventual champion Baylor.
 This was Arkansas's deepest postseason run since their 1995 title game appearance.
-The team finished the 2021 season with a record of 25-7 (.781), and a conference record of 13-4 (.765).
+The team finished the 2021 season with a record of 25–7 (.781), and a conference record of 13–4 (.765).
 Freshman guard Moses Moody was named the SEC Freshman of the Year, and became the first "one-and-done" player in program history when he was drafted in the first round (14th overall) of the 2021 NBA draft by the Golden State Warriors.
 Arkansas advanced further in the NCAA Tournament than any other Southeastern Conference team, and finished with an overall ranking of #6 in the USA Today Coaches Poll.
 In his third year, Musselman led the Razorbacks to the Elite Eight again, losing to the Duke Blue Devils.
-Arkansas finished the 2022 season with a record of 28-9 (.757), and a conference record of 13-5 (.722).
+Arkansas finished the 2022 season with a record of 28–9 (.757), and a conference record of 13–5 (.722).
 Again, Arkansas advanced further in the NCAA tournament than any other Southeastern Conference team, and finished with a ranking of #8 in the Coaches Poll, the highest in the SEC.
 Arkansas also won the early season Hall of Fame Classic tournament championship.
+In his fourth year, Musselman signed the #2 recruiting class in the nation, but the team slipped in SEC-play, finishing 8–10.
+The team would recover late in the season and made it to their third consecutive Sweet 16, losing to eventual national champion, UCONN.
+Musselman started his fifth season as head coach with a 9–4 record through the non-conference portion of the schedule, which saw the Razorbacks upset Duke.
+The conference schedule proved a little tougher, as the squad began SEC play with a 1–5 record.
+The Hogs would continue to show very few signs of cohesive play, teamwork, or overall leadership, finishing the season with a record of 16–17, including a lackluster 6–12 mark in SEC play.

+On April 4, 2024, Eric Musselman officially left Arkansas to take the vacant head coaching position at USC.

+The John Calipari era (2024– )

+On April 10, 2024, Naismith Hall of Fame coach John Calipari, who had stepped down as head coach of Kentucky the day prior, was officially hired as the head coach of the Arkansas Razorbacks.

+Despite an 0–5 start in SEC play, and 1–6 before February, Calipari rallied his troops and eventually made the NCAA Tournament as a 10 seed in his first season, taking out Kansas and St. John's to advance to the program's 15th Sweet Sixteen and fourth in five years.

 Postseason

 NCAA tournament results

-The Razorbacks have appeared in the NCAA tournament 35 times.
-Their combined record is 50–34.
+The Razorbacks have appeared in the NCAA tournament 36 times.
+Their combined record is 52–36.
 They were National Champions in 1994.